lunsaiance/909abuser/README.md

 -
 ⚠️ HEADS UP BEFORE DOWNLOADING ⚠️

-this will *ONLY* work with FLStudio and *REQUIRES* Fab Filter Pro Q 3 and I *HIGHLY SUGGEST* making *your own* 909s with Xfer Serum -
+this will *ONLY* work with FLStudio and *REQUIRES* Fab Filter Pro Q3 and I *HIGHLY SUGGEST* making *your own* 909s with Xfer Serum -
 **!!ALL UPDATES WILL BE POSTED HERE!!**